pgxman container

 .
 Native MacOS homebrew support is planned for a future release.Installing extensions

-- Containers use Postgres 15 by default.
+To install an extension into a container, run:- Containers use Postgres 15 by default.
 To use a different version, use the

 --pg